My 7 Day Leh and Ladakh Itinerary and Travel Tips

 Ladakh is a land of mountains and monasteries – epic scenery that captivates and changes with every turn and a colourful Buddhist culture that makes you feel more like you’re in Tibet than India.
-Ladakh is a mesmerising and unique part of India but a trip to this remote, high altitude region requires more planning than the rest of India so, to help, I wanted to share my Ladakh itinerary and tips for traveling here.
+Ladakh is a mesmerising and unique part of India but a trip to this remote, high altitude region requires more planning than the rest of India so, to help, I wanted to share my 7 days Leh and Ladakh itinerary and some essential tips for traveling here.

 Pin Me 😉

 My trip to Ladakh was organised by expert trip planners India Someday (who I’ve travelled with several times before) in collaboration with their local expert partner Unplugged Life.
-They put together this Ladakh itinerary, advised us on packing and organised all the accommodation, transport, permits and also some extra treats and surprises.
+They put together this 1 week Leh and Ladakh itinerary, advised us on packing and organised all the accommodation, transport, permits and also some extra treats and surprises.